privacybydesign/irma-frontend-packages/examples/node/yivi-console/README.md

-# Nodejs YIVI console example
+# Nodejs Yivi console example

 This package is an example for how to use the `yivi-console` plugin in the terminal with `nodejs`.
 See the source of `index.js` for how we use the plugin.